xiaotied/learn-coding/Note.md

 <span style="color:green">Easy</span> \
 [LintCode Address](https://www.lintcode.com/problem/1784)
 #### Notes
+1. the number of operations needed to change s to a palindrome at least in this problem basically is asking what is the sum of ASCII distance between the letter in the symmetrical position.
+2. Therefore we only need to find ASCII int for each string and then subtract in a symmetrical way.
-1. `ord()` function transfer str to ASCII
+2. `ord()` function transfer str to ASCII
-2. Two pointer
+3. Two pointer
     1. Start from beginning and end
     2. For loop length should be half of the input string
     3. Use `//` to do a floor value
+4. Remember the floor value is `//`
-4. Use index to get particular str in python
+5. Use index to get particular str in python

 ```python
 def numberOfOperations(self, s):